-Figure 2.4: Picture of an (a) isometric and (b) cross sectional view of the tablet bucket and its different compartments.
-[5].
+Figure 2.4: Picture of an (a) isometric and (b) cross sectional view of the tablet bucket and its different compartments.[5]

-The problem of density of tablets and variety was solved with a bucket called the “”hopper” which can be seen in Figure 2.4.
+The problem of density of tablets and variety was solved with a bucket called the “hopper” which can be seen in Figure 2.4.
 The hopper consisted of 10 compartments enabling it to simultaneously hold 10 different types of medication at any one time.
-The individual compartments are also sized to fit a a large number of tablets solving the problem of density of tablets.
-The hopper would rotate with a opening in the bottom for a tablet to fall through into the 3DAC.
+The individual compartments are also sized to fit a large number of tablets solving the problem of density of tablets.
+The hopper would rotate with an opening in the bottom for a tablet to fall through into the 3DAC.

 In order to solve the problem of having an adaptable delivery mechanism able to dispense multiple shapes of tablets, the 3DAC was theorized.
 It was designed based on models of common shapes of tablets, which the team behind the 3DAC simplified into a rectangular shape of varying size for each, which would encapsulate the whole tablet.
 This was done to explain the choice of a rectangular cavity for the 3DAC.